Performing a genome scan with binary traits

 - Plot and compare genome scans for binary traits.

-The genome scans above were performed assuming that the residual
+The genome scans in the previous episode were performed assuming that

-variation followed a normal distribution.
-This will often provide
+the residual variation followed a normal distribution.
+This will often

 important special case is that of a binary trait, with values 0 and 1,